Deliberate Practice blog image

 Habits are often seen as automatic behaviors, but it is possible to change a habit by deliberate choice.
 This quote emphasizes the role of conscious effort in altering routines:

-By applying deliberative practice, you can:
+By being decisive, you can:

 • Replace mindless browsing with deep learning sessions.